hyperkitty/hyperkitty/doc/install.rst

     kittystore-updatedb -p hyperkitty_standalone -s settings

-This command may take a long time to complete, donc interrupt it.
+This command may take a long time to complete, don't interrupt it.

 Then, to update the HyperKitty database, run::